cepdnaclk/e20-3yp-SkyT/03. Hardware Implementation/LoRa Communication/ReadMe.md

 ## Further Documentation

-For more detailed information about the LoRa library and its API, refer to the documentation included in the `docs` folder.
+For more detailed information about the LoRa library and its API, refer to the documentation for the used library `https://github.com/adafruit/Adafruit_CircuitPython_RFM9x`.

-## License

-[Insert your license information here]